lakshgupta/lakshgupta.github.io/content/posts/2015-05-27-LinearRegression.md

 ---
 title: "Linear Regression"
 subtitle: "what can a neuron do"
+description: "Using a single neuron to perform linear regression and train via gradient descent."
 date: 2015-05-27T12:00:00
 author: "Laksh Gupta"
 header_img: "img/sd2-bg.jpg"
+tags: ["machine-learning", "linear-regression"]
 ---

 Alright, in the last post we looked at the very basic building block of a neural network: a neuron.
 But what could possibly a single neuron be good for?
 Well, as I mentioned in my last post it can be used to learn very simple models.
 Let us try to solve a linear regression problem using a neuron.